rrwbec/humans-in-the-loop/Illustrated Summary.md

 Cognitive functions in this model will be built entirely from **clips**.
 Clips can be arranged into **sequences**.

-> Note: "Frame" might have been a better word than "clip", but this term is already used in this domain.
+> Note: "Frame" might have been a better word than "clip", but this term is already used for a different concept in this domain.

 ### Clips